 A default storage area for new user accounts created through legacy APIs that are not Active Directory–aware.
-When a Windows NT 4.0 domain or a Windows NT 3.51 domain is upgraded to Windows 2000, or when a Windows NT 4.0 domain is upgraded to Windows Server 2003, the user accounts and groups are moved automatically to the Users container.
+When a Windows NT 4.0 domain or a Windows NT 3.51 domain is upgraded to Windows 2000 or later, or when a Windows NT 4.0 domain is upgraded to Windows Server 2003 or later, the user accounts and groups are moved automatically to the Users container.
 The Users container also supports the Windows NT 4.0 tool User Manager (Usrmgr).
-This container cannot be renamed, but when a Windows Server 2003 domain has a domain functional level of Windows Server 2003, the default location for user and group accounts can be specified as an OU to redirect the location of newly created user objects.
+This container cannot be renamed, but when a Windows Server 2003 or later domain has a domain functional level of Windows Server 2003 or later, the default location for user and group accounts can be specified as an OU to redirect the location of newly created user objects.

 - The Users and Computers containers and several other special containers, called “well-known” containers, can be located dependably by applications.

 A special container, which is not visible in the UI, to which objects are moved when they are deleted.
 The deleted objects are stored as tombstones, which are eventually removed by garbage collection.
 The contents of the Deleted Objects container are visible if you search by using the 1.2.840.113522.214.171.1247 control, which enables you to see deleted objects.

 An object of class infrastructureUpdate that identifies the NTDS Settings object of the domain controller that holds the infrastructure operations master role for the domain.

 The System container stores per-domain operational information, which includes the default local security policy, file link tracking, Microsoft NetMeeting network meeting objects, objects representing other trusted domains, and containers for RPC and Windows Sockets (Winsock) connection points.

 The System container has the following child containers.